Slow road to recovery in quake-ravaged Haiti

 "TOO MANY QUICK FIXES"

-The Artists for Peace and Justice, a group of Hollywood stars including Clint Eastwood, Penelope Cruz, Russell Crow and Nicole Kidman among others, partnered with a local Haitian foundation to help build the school that 18-year-old Aland now attends.
+The Artists for Peace and Justice, a group of Hollywood stars including Clint Eastwood, Penelope Cruz, Russell Crowe and Nicole Kidman among others, partnered with a local Haitian foundation to help build the secondary school.

 Paul Haggis, a Canadian screenwriter and producer who sits on the group's board of directors, said it raised $4.5 million during a brunch held days after the quake.